Estimated reading time: 8 1/4 mins

 First, go to www.comptroller.texas.gov.

 You should have received your webfile number in a letter when you registered for your sales tax permit.
+(It takes 2-3 weeks after registering to receive the letter.)

-The letter would look like this:
+The letter looks like this:

-At the bottom of the letter, it’ll have your sales tax webfile number.
 You can extrapolate your franchise tax webfile number from your sales tax webfile number.
 You do that by changing the last digit of your sales tax number to one more and changing the R to an X.

 Ex: Sales tax webfile number: RT590914 -> Franchise tax webfile number: XT590915